NYC School Zone Speed Cameras Law Goes Into Effect

 What Is NYC’s Vision Zero?

 New York City’s action planned, dubbed “Visions Zero” is a movement that protects the public.
 The concept hopes to make rural and city streets safer for pedestrians, children, and even animals.
-4,000 people are injured in a car-related accident every year in New York, so city officials means to see an end to these tragedies.
+4,000 people are injured in a car-related accident every year in New York.
 The NYC school zone speed cameras law is just one in a series of steps these proposition plans to take to bite the bullet on New York’s unacceptable traffic issues.

 What Does The NYC School Zone Speed Cameras Law Mean?

-There are roughly 160 zones that have the NYC school zone speed cameras in place.
-So far, this tact has proven to be useful in saving lives by forcing drivers to slow down so that they don’t get a speeding ticket from the quick-acting camera monitors.
-There will be an additional 750 cameras set up around New York, including East Tremont Avenue and Anthony Avenue in the Bronx.
+There are roughly 160 zones that have these speed cameras in place.
+So far, this tact has proven to be useful in saving lives by forcing drivers to slow down.
+750 cameras have been set up in East Tremont and Anthony Avenue in the Bronx.

-Cars going 10 mph over the speed limit will automatically be photographed by these cameras and they will get a $50 speeding ticket.
-Most city streets are set at a limit of 25 mph, so this is an easy rule to overlook.
-The cameras working hours will also be doubled from here on out.
+10 mph over the speed limit will automatically produce a $50 speeding ticket.
+City streets have a speed limit of 25 MPH and the cameras are recording twice as much.
 These NYC school zone speed cameras will now be operating year-round, including weekdays between 6 a.m. and 10 p.m.

 What To Do If You Get A Ticket From A NYC School Zone Speeding Camera

 There are a number of defenses for this new law.
-If the camera issues a ticket outside of school hours or if you can prove there had been other cars beside you, you can have your ticket waived.
+If the camera issues a ticket outside of school hours or if there was other cars, you can have your ticket waived.